Enjoy Tanzania's varied wildlife & scenery in one of the largest & wildest national parks in Africa.

 In testament to its floral diversity, Ruaha boasts over 570 birding species.
 Goliath herons, saddle-billed storks, white-backed night heron and white-headed plovers can be seen along the rivers.
 Migrant birds swell the numbers from mid-November to March.

-Despite the haunting beauty and abundance of game in Ruaha National Park, the remoteness and its comparative inaccessibility have meant that the Ruaha has been one of the wildest and least visited parks in Tanzania.
-So seasoned safari enthusiasts and those who value unspoilt wilderness will find a Ruaha safari appealing.
-There are only a handful of Ruaha lodges and camps.
+Despite the haunting beauty and abundance of game in Ruaha National Park, the remoteness and its comparative inaccessibility have meant that the Ruaha has been one of the wildest and least visited parks in Tanzania, appealing to those who value unspoilt wilderness.
 Most are luxury tented camps such as Mdonya Old River, Kwihala and the delightful Mwagusi Safari Camp.
 Jongomero Camp is set far apart from the others.
 As is the unpretentious and enduringly popular Ruaha River Lodge.
-A number of the Ruaha lodges offer excellent walking safaris.